According to JP Morgan, cryptocurrencies are allocated 3.7 times larger than gold bullion in investment portfolios.

 This is also reflected in the significant inflow of more than $10 billion into spot Bitcoin ETFs since their approval in January.
-According to the unit, the potential Bitcoin ETF market size could reach $62 billion, using gold as a benchmark.
+According to this unit, the potential Bitcoin ETF market size could reach $62 billion, using gold as a benchmark.

 However, JP Morgan noted that this does not mean that people are selling gold to buy digital assets.
 The bank said that institutional and individual investors have bought both gold and Bitcoin this year, not switching between the two assets as some analysts have suggested.

-Observations from the largest bank in the US show that financial advisory firms have been investing in both gold and Bitcoin futures since February, more than retail investors, with $7 billion in Bitcoin futures and $30 billion in gold futures.
+Observations from the largest bank in the US show that financial advisory firms have been investing in both gold and Bitcoin futures since February, more heavily than retail investors, with $7 billion in Bitcoin futures and $30 billion in gold futures.

 Tieu Gu (according to CoinDesk , CoinTelegraph )